Why You Feel Like You’re Walking on Eggshells in Your Relationship

 You make yourself smaller, not as a decision but as a response.
 The adjustments are subtle but precise, timed to prevent the encounter from escalating.

-This dynamic forms when experience has taught you that small missteps carry consequences and can alter the shape of the encounter in ways that are hard to reverse.
+This dynamic forms when experience has taught you that small missteps can carry consequences, and that one wrong word may alter the whole encounter.

 How Walking on Eggshells Forms: Learning What to Expect